Rickedb/OpenProtocolInterpreter/README.md

 *"Substringing"* packages is such a boring thing to do, so let OpenProtocolIntepreter do it for you!

 **[If you're curious, just take a look at their documentation.](https://github.com/Rickedb/OpenProtocolIntepreter/blob/master/docs/OpenProtocol_Specification.pdf)**

-## Changelog for version 3.0.0 or greater

- 1. Reworked on how to instantiate a Mid class when parsing to fix a bug where the parse method updates the same instance instead of creating a new;
- 2. Pack methods added to MidInterpreter as Pack(Mid mid) and PackBytes(Mid mid);
- 3. Added extension methods to MidInterpreter to use the desired Mids/Message parsers;
- 4. Now you can instantiate MidIntepreter telling if you're the Controller or the Integrator;
- 5. Upgraded it from .net framework 4.5.1 to .net standard 2.0 to include .net core projects;

 ## How does it work?